1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 [^position]: This is just a guideline.
 It starts to become unwieldy when you have functions that are higher-order than just callbacks.
 For a more rigid approach, consider function parameters to be "negative" and function returns to be "positive", and that each time you introduce a type in a negative position, you invert all of the types inside.
 Then, types that are in only positive positions are covariant, in only negative positions are contravariant, in both are invariant, and in neither are bivariant.
 As an example, the type (in Haskell-like syntax) `a -> (b -> a) -> ((c -> a) -> b) -> c` becomes `-a -> (+b -> -a) -> ((-a -> +c) -> -b) -> +c` which means `a` is contravariant, `b` is invariant, and `c` is covariant.

 [^liskov]: This is indeed a pretty vague definition.
 The [Wikipedia page](https://en.wikipedia.org/wiki/Liskov_substitution_principle) goes much more in depth about the formalities.

-[^refinements]: Actually, these refinements we are referring to are usually thought of as preconditions on the parameters and postconditions on the returns.
-But I feel it makes more sense when looked at as if they were actual subtypes that a language just happens to not be able to express.
-Look up refinement types!

-[^sets_conds]: You can imagine that every function type actually takes another type parameter, one for a set of preconditions, whose subtyping rules follow that of the superset relation.
-Likewise, postconditions would follow the subset relation.